 Jobspace is an Individual Placement and Support program is a model of practice where mental health and employment support is combined.
 An IPS Vocational Specialist is a part of the team at headspace centre at Mount Isa.

-- Young people aged up to 25 years
+- Young people aged between 15 to 25 years

 - Individuals with employment, education or training goals and facing barriers to achieving these goals